kyen99/next-auth-airtable/README.md

 ## Usage

 In order to use this demo, you will need to set up a next-auth provider in `pages/api/auth/[...nextauth].js`, including whatever `.env` variables are needed.
+You can rename `.env.sample` to `.env.local` as a starting point.

 For the airtable adapter you will need the following variables